richardcrng/fireactive/website/docs/quick-start/relations-101.md

 //  so executing it returns a promise const animalFarmAuthor = await animalFarm.author()

+/**
+ * If you have strictNullChecks enabled, TS
+ *  will warn that `animalFarmAuthor` is possibly
+ *  null (which is correct in general - we can't
+ *  guarantee in general at runtime that a book's
+ *  `authorId` property exists amongst Authors).
+ *
+ * Employ your favourite strategy for dealing with
+ *  a possible null value...
+ */
 animalFarmAuthor.firstName // => 'George'
 animalFarmAuthor.secodnName = // => 'Orwell'
 ```